 Stated Value Valuation Burden

 As we’ve discussed with stated value policies, your insurance company agrees to consider the value of your vehicle higher.
-In this instance the valuation burden is considered “shared”.
+In this instance the total valuation burden is considered “shared”.

-Stated value policies make it easier to recover the value of items like modifications, like because they were declared up front.
-But with stated value policies, in the event there is any disagreement, the burden falls to you beyond ACV.
+Stated value policies make it easier to recover the value of items like modifications, because they were declared up front.
+But with stated value policies, in the event there is any disagreement, the burden falls to you beyond the actual cash value.
+And just because modifications value can be justified, but sure they are actually covered by your stated value policy.

 Agreed Value and Guaranteed Value